strategicdefense/strategicdefense.github.io/vc.md

 Cybersecurity issues can derail even the most promising startups, leading to financial loss, reputational damage, and regulatory penalties.
 By partnering with Strategic Defense, you ensure that the startups you invest in are not only financially viable but also secure from cyber threats.
 Our partnership provides:

 - **Tailored Penetration Testing:** Each startup has unique security needs.
 We tailor our penetration testing services to match the specific context and technology stack of your potential investment, ensuring relevant and actionable insights.
-From Web3, to Hardware, to AI – we’ve tested it all.
+From [Next-Gen Web Apps](/services/web-app/), to [Hardware and IoT](/services/hardware/), to [AI and LLM](/services/ai-llm/) – we’ve tested it all.
+Looking for something a little more advisory?
+[We've got that, too](/services/cyber-consulting/).

 - **Actionable Intelligence:** Our reports go beyond a fluffy list of vulnerabilities; they provide actionable recommendations for improvement, allowing you to gauge the commitment of the startup's management to cybersecurity best practices.